 - Can I study effectively without the support of family or close friends around me?

 - What student support services are offered by the provider?

 - Is there an equity policy?
-Does the provider use disability access plans?
+Does the provider use disability services and access plans?

 - What are my options for accommodation, and the costs (also see the section Student Accommodation and Services)?